ralsina/hace/docs/src/README.md

 - **Cross-Platform**: Works on Linux, macOS, and Windows
 - **Flexible Tasks**: Supports both file-based and action-based tasks
 - **Environment Management**: Easy control over environment variables
+- **Shell Selection**: Choose any shell or interpreter (bash, zsh, python, etc.)
+- **Combined Execution**: All task commands run in a single shell process for state persistence
 - **Auto-Monitoring**: Watch for file changes and rebuild automatically

 ## A Simple Example